The following is a detailed list of items needed to complete the Personal Financial Statement section of your 8(a) Application.

 - Motorcycles (NADA value).

-- Notes payable to banks such as HELOC, 2nd mortgage, Student loans, personal loans, shareholder/member loans, etc. (Full copy of original loan agreement along with a current statement).
+- Notes payable to banks such as HELOC, 2nd mortgage, Student loans, personal loans, shareholder/member loans, etc. (full copy of original loan agreement along with a current statement).
 Additionally, you will need to identify the original balance for each note, the current balance, payment amount, frequency, how secured and whom the note is with.

 - Automobile loan statement(s).

 - Credit card statement(s).
-Include even if $0 balance, when submitted.

 - Statement of loan balance for any loan taken on life insurance.